-The Property Committee aims to provide and maintain good quality cost effective housing to support clergy in their ministry.
-Its comitte work to provide the best standards of accommodation as possible, within a budget agreed by the Diocesan Synod.
+The Parsonages Committee aims to provide and maintain good quality cost effective housing to support clergy in their ministry.
+The committee work to provide the best standards of accommodation as possible, within a budget agreed by the Diocesan Synod.
 Standards of accommodation are set out further within the clergy housing handbook.

 - uPVC replacement double glazed windows fitted to as many properties as possible